 Services

-3/21/2023 Update: QRXrestore is experiencing extremely high wait times- we are doing everything we can to move through everyone’s unit in a timely manner while giving them the full attention they deserve.
+Update: QRXrestore is experiencing extremely high wait times- we are doing everything we can to move through everyone’s unit in a timely manner while giving them the full attention they deserve.
 We are a small team and so split our time between customer service and repairing units.
-Please accept our apologies for late replies to email inquiries, rest assured we are still working full time restoring these beautiful Sansuis.
+Please accept our apologies for late replies to phone calls and emails, rest assured we are still working full time restoring these beautiful Sansuis.

 For the first time since we started business nearly a decade ago, we have found it necessary to raise our prices.
 These new prices have been adjusted for inflation, and to reflect modern component and labor costs associated with each model we service.
 If you have a stereo in the shop, then the original price you were quoted is still accurate.
 Please contact us if you have any questions or concerns.
 Thank you. -Vintage Stereos